coffee makers icon

 It’s a great alternative that gives you total flexibility to use any beans that you want.

-There are 13 drinks available at the push of a button (compared to 7 on the previous generation model).
-This includes iced coffees and an on-screen recommendation for how many ice cubes to use, which is a really nice feature to avoid watering down your coffee as the ice melts.
+There are 7 drinks available at the push of a button, including iced coffees.
+It even gives an on-screen recommendation for how many ice cubes to use, which is a really nice feature to avoid watering down your coffee as the ice melts.

 In the sales, it’s hard to say no to such a great mid-range espresso machine.